alexandre-touret/alexandre-touret.github.io/content/posts/fish-shell.en.md

 ```

 ## SDKMAN update
-At this stage, SdkMan didn't work anymore.
+At this stage, SdkMan didn't work at all.
 To put it alive again, I had to install [Fisher](https://github.com/jorgebucaran/fisher) and a [SdkMan for fish plugin](https://github.com/reitzig/sdkman-for-fish).

 ### Fisher install
 Run this command: